Bonnie Pink

 Kaori Asada (浅田 香織, Asada Kaori), known by her stage name Bonnie Pink, is a Japanese singer-songwriter and musician.
 She writes and composes all her songs, and plays guitar and piano.
 Asada has said that the name Bonnie Pink is random and has no special meaning; she chose it because it was easy to remember and because she thought the words were cute together.
-Aside from her native Japanese, she is also fluent in speaking English, Korean and Chinese.

 History

 Bonnie Pink debuted in 1995 with the single "Orenji", under her real name, Asada Kaori.
 Her first album, Blue Jam, was released that same year under the Pony Canyon record label.
 She described it as a "mixture of bitter honey, blues music, momentary silence, irresistible madness, teardrops, sour grapes, hopeful bombs, big big love, and a few green apples" in the jacket.
-It introduced her unique style of music that has been defined as an off-beat mix between jazz, blues, pop, and rock.
-The next year she met Tore Johansson, Swedish producer for The Cardigans, who became her good friend and produced much of her work.
+It introduced her unique style of music that has been defined as an off-beat mix between jazz, blues, and pop rock.
+The next year Bonnie Pink produced an album together with artists Tore Johansson, Swedish producer for The Cardigans, and Mitchell Froom.
 The song "It's Gonna Rain!" was the fifth ending of the popular Rurouni Kenshin anime.
 She wrote her third album, Evil & Flowers (1998), while in isolation in the Swedish countryside.
 She hoped to find inspiration there, but became depressed.
 She put her feelings of frustration into the songs.

 She went to New York alone to take a vacation and to study music after having released her third album in 1998.
 She went back in 1999 and contracted with Warner Music Japan.